Events and Offers

 - The Bank may use and disclose personal information, without requesting your consent, for the purpose of engaging in a due diligence process for a prospective business transaction where such information is necessary to determine whether to proceed with the transaction.

-- Some of our agents, suppliers and service providers may be located outside of Canada.
+- Some of our agents, suppliers and service providers may be located outside of Canada and the data shared with the agents, suppliers and service providers may be processed and stored outside of Canada.
 Personal information transferred and stored outside Canada is subject to the laws of those countries and if so, may be shared with foreign authorities as required by valid demands, requests or orders by courts, regulators, government authorities and law enforcement authorities in those countries.

 Your personal information will only be retained for the period of time required to fulfill the purpose for which it was collected or as may be required by relevant laws, whichever is greater.
 Following this period of time, your personal information will either be destroyed or erased.